JerryFleming/PyDoc/library/functools.rst

    automatically adds a __wrapped__ attribute to the wrapper that refers to the original function.

-   The main intended use for this function is in :term:`修饰函数` functions which wrap the decorated function and return the wrapper.
+   The main intended use for this function is in :term:`修饰符` functions which wrap the decorated function and return the wrapper.
 If the wrapper function is not updated, the metadata of the returned function will reflect the wrapper definition rather than the original function definition, which is typically less